Do you have an eagle eye for catching spelling and grammatical errors? If so, maybe becoming an online proofreader is your calling.

 - How to attract your proofreading clients

-You can purchase the online course here if you’re ready to sign up and get started.
+You can purchase the online proofreading course here if you’re ready to sign up and get started.
 It takes approximately a month to complete and covers everything from proofreading basics to finding online jobs and managing your workflow.

 Where Can You Find Online Editing and Proofreading Jobs?

-Whether you’re looking for online proofreading jobs, editing jobs, part-time or full-time work, or just a side hustle there are many options for you to explore.
+Whether you’re looking for online proofreading jobs, editing jobs, part-time or full-time work, or just a side hustle, there are many options for you to explore.

-1. EditFast
+1. Appen

 - Education: Unknown; may not require a degree